The History of Ohio, Kentucky and Indiana Haunts

 2005 marked the year that Midwest Haunters Convention started to gain ground as it moved its location to the Radisson North Hotel.
 In 2006, MHC returned to Dead Acres, but this time there were actors and everything was up and running.
 2007 introduced the now popular, pre-convention bus tours.
 Haunt owners and actors had the chance to see some incredible haunts instead of having to bust their butts during the haunt season.
 Ghostly Manor, Haunted Hydro and Horror Hotel (a horror museum) were part of the first ever pre-convention bus tour.

 Throughout the 2000’s haunts would break records.
 Factory of Terror in Canton, Ohio was the most award winning haunt for Guinness World Records.
 They would beat the record for World’s Longest Horror House in 2010, 2011 and 2014.
 They were first measured in 2010 on Friday August 13th.
 The haunt measured at 3,564 feet and was the World’s Longest Horror House for the first time.
+Dragon’s House of Horrors in Albuquerque, New Mexico is currently the longest indoor walk through horror house according to Guinness World Records.
+It was first measured at 7,138 feet on November 3rd, 2015.

 People from all walks of life have started their own haunted attractions.
 Even celebrities like Elvira, Alice Cooper and Eli Roth have gotten in on the action.
 Alice Cooper’s Nightmare in Phoenix, Arizona was one of the first celebrity endorsed haunts while Eli Roth’s Goretorium in Las Vegas was the most unsuccessful.
 It cost millions to build and only lasted one season.
 Currently there are over 2,000 haunts around the world with Ohio having the most haunts in one state.

 Many haunts now have an extreme night where the actors are more intense, scenes might be controversial and you will get touched.
 It’s also become common to have Lights Out events where a customer has to tour the haunt in complete darkness.
 Their only source of light is usually a flashlight or glow stick.
 Some haunts have the flashlights malfunction at certain points.
 Other haunts might have the customer wear a hood over their head as they walk through the haunt with the lights off or it’s very dimly lit.
-Hanna Haunted Acres in Indianapolis has a version called “Hooded” and people are required to sign a waiver before hand.
+Hanna Haunted Acres in Indianapolis has had a version called “Hooded” and people are required to sign a waiver before hand.
 Mayhem Mansion in Morning View, Kentucky requires people to wear a poncho because of all the fake blood that is going to get on them during their extreme event in November.

-Los Angeles, New York and other states have what’s called the “Blackout Experience”.
+Los Angeles, New York and other cities have what’s called the “Blackout Experience”.
 This is an extreme event where you must walk alone in complete darkness.
 There’s nudity, physical challenges and you can’t touch the walls, talk to the actors and there is extreme gore.
 You’re given a flashlight and have to wear protective face gear.
-Haunt across the country now have special events during Christmas, Easter, Valentine’s Day and even Spring Break.
+Haunts across the country now have special events during Christmas, Easter, Valentine’s Day and even Spring Break.
 It’s often referred to as Scream Break.

 Many successful haunts started out as a Home Haunts and gradually got bigger and better.
 The Dent Schoolhouse in Cincinnati, Ohio is one of them.
 Let’s look back at the unique history of The Dent Schoolhouse.